yochaigal/cairn/wip/2e/overview-and-principles.md

 ### Shared Objectives

 Players trust one another to engage with the shared setting, character goals, and party challenges.
-Therefore, the party is typically working together towards a common goal, as a team.
+Therefore the party is typically working together towards a common goal, as a team.

 ## Principles for Players